Skip to content

 Source: EB5Status analysis.
 Yellow and Gray trust tiers (estimates).

-The most consequential financial characteristic of the Gold Card is that the $1,000,000 contribution is non-refundable.
+The defining financial characteristic of the Gold Card is that the $1,000,000 contribution is non-refundable.
 Once paid, the investor will not receive any portion of this capital back, regardless of future circumstances.
 This is structurally different from a refundable deposit, an escrow arrangement, or an at-risk investment with return expectations.

 To illustrate the financial impact, consider two scenarios: